SequentMicrosystems/SMioplus-ha/README.md

 6. Reboot system

-7. Reboot system (yes, it must be done twice)
+7. Reboot the system (yes, it must be done twice)